What is head and neck cancer?

-- Paan (betel quid): Immigrants from Southeast Asia who use paan (betel quid) in the mouth should be aware that this habit has been strongly associated with an increased risk of oral cancer.
+- Paan (betel quid): People from Southeast Asia who use paan (betel quid) in the mouth should be aware that this habit has been strongly associated with an increased risk of oral cancer.

-- Occupational exposure: Wood and nickel dust, formaldehyde, asbestos, and synthetic fiber exposures have been associated with cancer of the larynx and sinuses, and some jobs in the construction, metal, textile, ceramic, logging, and food industries may have an increased risk of cancer of the larynx.
+- Occupational exposure: Wood and nickel dust, formaldehyde, asbestos, and synthetic fiber exposures have been associated with cancer of the larynx and sinuses, and some jobs in the construction, metal, textile, ceramic, logging, and food industries may have an increased risk of cancer of laryngeal cancer.